Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Arizona's games have gone over 54 points in two opportunities this season.

-- Saturday's total is 2.6 points higher than the combined 51.4 PPG average of the two teams.

-- These two squads combine to surrender 51.8 points per game, 2.2 fewer than this contest's over/under.
+- This contest's total is 2.2 points more than the 51.8 these two squads combine to surrender per game this season.

-- The Utes and their opponents score an average of 52.4 points per game, 1.6 fewer than Saturday's total.

-- The 54 total in this game is two points higher than the 52 average total in Wildcats games this season.
+- The 52 PPG average total in Wildcats games this season is two points fewer than this game's over/under.

 Utah Stats and Trends

-- In Utah's nine games this season, it has four wins against the spread.

-- Utah has hit the over in 75% of its opportunities this year (six times in eight games with a set point total).
+- Utah has four wins against the spread in nine games this season.

-- Utah is 4-2 against the spread and 5-2 overall in games when it scores more than 28.6 points.
+- Utah is 4-2 against the spread and 5-2 overall this season when the team puts up more than 28.6 points.

-- Utah is 4-1 against the spread and 5-1 overall when the team churns out over 356.1 yards.
+- When Utah amasses more than 356.1 yards, the team is 4-1 against the spread and 5-1 overall.

-- This year, the Utes have turned the ball over 11 times, five more than the Wildcats' takeaways (6).

 - Find the latest spread and moneyline odds for Utah at SISportsbook.